Jeanette Kwakye: 2008 Summer Olympics

 In the heats of the 100 metres, Kwakye finished in second place behind Torri Edwards, clocking a time of 11.30 seconds, allowing her to progress through to the quarter-final stage.
-In the quarter-final, she was beaten to the line by Shelly-Ann Fraser and Evgeniya Polyakova, but still qualified for the semi-final by finishing in third place.
+In the quarter-final, she was beaten to the line by Shelly-Ann Fraser and Yevgeniya Polyakova, but still qualified for the semi-final by finishing in third place.
 In the semi-final on 17 August 2008, Kwakye finished third, with a time of 11.19.
 She became the first British woman to reach the 100 metres final since Heather Oakes in 1984.
 At these Olympics, Kwakye was also the only European athlete to appear in the final.
-In the final, she clocked 11.14, a personal best, to finish in sixth place, ahead of Debbie Ferguson-McKenzie of the Bahamas and Torri Edwards of the US.
+In the final, she clocked 11.14, a personal best, to finish in sixth place, ahead of Debbie Ferguson-McKenzie of the Bahamas and Torri Edwards of the United States.

 Great Britain reached the final of the 4x100 metres relay, and along with the Jamaican team, were favourites to claim a medal.
 Kwakye ran a good first bend in the final, but the British team failed to finish due to a mix-up in the changeover between Montell Douglas and Emily Freeman.
 Jamaica also failed to finish after a similar error between Sherone Simpson and Kerron Stewart.

-Injury
+Injuries, return to competition and retirement

-After Beijing 2008, Kwakye suffered from Achilles tendon and knee injuries, missing the 2010 athletics season.
+After the 2008 Summer Olympics, Kwakye suffered from Achilles tendon and knee injuries, missing the 2010 athletics season.
 She returned to competition in 2011 and became the British 100m champion.
 Kwakye reached the semi-final of the Women's 100m at the 2011 World Championships, in Daegu, South Korea.

-In 2012 Kwakye won the British 60m Indoor title, but failed to qualify for the London 2012 Olympic Games due to injury.
+In 2012, Kwakye won the British 60m Indoor title, but failed to qualify for the 2012 Summer Olympics due to injury.
 She did not compete in 2013.

 Kwakye announced her retirement from competition in January 2014.